 In the event that the brand anticipates scaling its business with considerable investment, its core operation might struggle to generate reliable and accurate inputs.

 The IoT-driven inventory management system is the answer to such troubles because the software leverages the capabilities of IoT.
 The deployment of this software will empower the bottom line of the warehouse or the working staff, who are accountable for the inventory management role.

 This will further facilitate ease in stock management.
-Things will be trackable on a centralized dashboard, and warehouse activities will happen efficiently, quicker, and with utmost transparency.
+Things will be trackable on a centralized dashboard, and warehouse activities will happen efficiently, quicker, and with the utmost transparency.
 In other words, you will be streamlining the managerial work of the inventory.

 Every business encounters a nightmare where most of its inventory or a particular inventory category is unsold.
-Perhaps they are sitting unused in warehouses and no one has bothered to put them to use.
+Perhaps they are sitting unused in warehouses, and no one has bothered to put them to use.